Azure-Samples/contoso-creative-writer/README.md

     azd up
     ```

     This project uses `gpt-35-turbo-0613` and `gpt-4-1106-Preview` which may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
 We recommend using East US 2 for this project.

+4. At the end of this process a `.env` file will be created for you.
+Copy this file to the `src/api` folder.

 ## Testing the sample